jcmturner/passvault/README.md

 A simple password management tool that encrypts passwords with a master passphrase and stores them locally on disk.

-The password is copied to the clipboard by default.
+When retrieving a password it is copied to the clipboard by default rather than being displaying.

 ## Encryption
 The encryption used is AES256-GCM.

-Key derivation uses pbkdf2 with 1000 iterations.
+Key derivation uses PBKDF2 with 1000 iterations.

 ## Usage
 ```bash